Richard Dadd: Legacy

-Freddie Mercury was inspired to write the song 'The Fairy Feller's Master-Stroke' based on Dadd's painting, which he had seen at the Tate Gallery.
-In 2013 Neil Gaiman wrote an essay about the painting for the magazine Intelligent Life (now called 1843).
+Freddie Mercury was inspired to write the song "The Fairy Feller's Master-Stroke" based on Dadd's painting, which he had seen at the Tate Gallery.
+In 2013, Neil Gaiman wrote an essay about the painting for the magazine Intelligent Life (now called 1843).

 Angela Carter wrote Come unto these Yellow Sands, a radio-play based on Dadd's life, first broadcast in 1979.

 Canadian author R. J. Anderson acknowledges Dadd as the basis of her fictional painter Alfred Wrenfield, who figures prominently in her young adult fantasy novel Knife (2009).

 In 1987, a long-lost watercolour by Dadd, The Artist's Halt in the Desert, was discovered by Peter Nahum on the BBC TV programme Antiques Roadshow.
 Made while the artist was incarcerated, it is based on sketches made during his tour of the Middle East, and shows his party encamped by the Dead Sea, with Dadd at the far right.
 It was later sold for £100,000 to the British Museum.

 Loreena McKennitt features Dadd's 1862 painting "Bacchanalian Scene" on the cover of her 1987 Christmas CD To Drive the Cold Winter Away.

 Terry Pratchett included The Fairy Feller's Master-Stroke in his 2003 Discworld novel The Wee Free Men.
 Tiffany, the protagonist, finds it in a book of fairy-tales and later escapes from a dream set within the picture.
 In the author's note, Pratchett describes the painting and gives a brief but sympathetic summary of Dadd's personal history and struggle with mental illness.

+In 2026, Richard Dadd was given a dedicated show at the Royal Academy: Richard Dadd - Beyond Bedlam, containing more than 100 works, including his famous fairy paintings and pieces created during his 42 years in psychiatric confinement.